 This post is fixed term for four and half years and is full time - 35 hours (may consider 28 hours for the right candidate)

-The Diocese of Leeds has been awarded partial funding for the post by the Church of England Giving Advisor Fund for a period of five years, to 2026.
+The Diocese of Leeds has been awarded partial funding for the post by the Church of England Giving Advisor Fund for a period of five years.

 The Stewardship Officer will work alongside two other Diocesan Stewardship Officers to help parishes to achieve the levels of income they need to fulfil their mission objectives.

 They will have the opportunity to develop online learning materials, hold instructional webinars and events and speak to church leaders and clergy, including senior clergy about all aspects of generosity and giving.